K2 Black Panther: Passive protection systems

+According to information provided to the National Defense Committee’s Audit of Government Operations in 2024, the K2's armor is expected to provide protection against the North Korean Bulsae-4 missile (a variant of the 9M111) with an estimated 600 to 800 mm penetration at front, but not at the sides.
+The more powerful Bulsae-5 missile (a North Korean variant of the 9M133 Kornet) with an estimated 1,000 to 1,200 mm penetration is expected to penetrate even the K2's frontal armor.
+This matches informations provided by Rep. Han Gi-ho of the People Power Party in 2021, who claimed that according to internal data of the South Korean military, the frontal armor of the K1 and K2 tanks can be defeated by the Bulsae-5 missile.

+As per the National Defence Committee, the frontal armor of the K2 provides protection equivalent to 900 mm RHA against shaped charge warheads, whereas the side armor with ERA provides protection equivalent to 330 mm RHA.
+Subsequently, in 2024 the South Korean Ministry of National Defense requested the budget to incorporate a hard-kill active protection system into the tank.

 Inside the hull, an overpressure system is installed to protect the tank crew from chemical and biological weapons, an automatic fire suppression system is programmed to detect and put out any internal fires that may occur, and atmospheric sensors alert the crew if the tank enters a hazardous environment.
 The K2's collective protection system, which integrates positive pressure and A/C devices, has a ventilation capacity of 180 m^{3}/h and an air conditioning capacity of 7,500 kcal/h.
 In addition, the interior of the tank is equipped with a neutron shielding liner made of a polyethylene-boron moderator to protect the tank crew from neutron radiation caused by nuclear explosions.